evanwill/hist-454-2022/pages/project/digitization.md

 Be sure to copy the file names into your metadata template "filename" field!

 CDIL staff will transfer the files to project repository.
+You will have access to the files in the shared Google Drive and final digital collection website.